stackbit-projects/inteloperator-6da87/content/pages/privacy-policy.md

       value: This is the privacy policy page
 layout: page
 ---
 You have no privacy, it's the internet.
-GGWP
+GGWP.